Caspar’s favorite sustainability initiative: Meewind

-Every month, one of PRé’s people talks about his or her personal favourite sustainable initiative.
+Every month, one of PRé’s people talks about their personal favorite sustainable initiative.
 This can be a product or a shop, a local initiative or a new website.
 This month, Caspar Honée will tell you a little about Meewind.

 Green energy is a hot topic nowadays.
 Here in the Netherlands, it has become fairly normal for households to demand green energy.
 And of course, our nation’s history is full of windmills.
-Following through, my favourite initiative has to do with windpower.
+Following through, my favorite initiative has to do with wind power.

 The Challenges Of Wind Farms

 It is quite windy where I live, so in theory, it’s an ideal place to harvest wind energy and generate green electricity.
 But it is also pretty crowded here.
 Spaces to put the wind turbines are scarce and many people consider these modern windmills noisy and ugly.
 Establishing wind farms is complex, time-consuming and capital-intensive, not to mention risky… Not something small groups of people can easily do.